Manage Copy Through Project Workflows

 3. The selected user will be automatically applied to all corresponding elements in the list.

-6. After completing the user assignments, click Save to apply your changes.
+7. After completing the user assignments, select Save to apply your changes.

 05. Submit

-After you have configured or set up the copy elements, click Submit to move the project to the next task in the workflow.
+After you have configured or set up the copy elements, select Submit to move the project to the next task in the workflow.

 Copy Input